WHAT IS An AR15 BOLT CARRIER GROUP?

 Many enthusiasts like to build AR-15 rifles and it is important to know exactly how the firearm works.
 We are going to briefly cover a simplified description of how the BCG functions.

-Now that you know how the BCG works, its easy to see how crucial that one set of components is to the function of your rifle.
+Now that you know how the Bolt Carrier Group works, its easy to see how crucial that one set of components is to the function of your rifle.
 The U.S. Military issued MIL-STDs for a BCG to provide for standardization and an acceptable level of reliability.

 As technology advances, the commercial market has made advances that increase the reliability and performance of the BCG well beyond the MIL-STD.
 The reality today is that not all BCGs are created equal and which one you choose for your rifle is subject to a variety of factors and the options have become confusing.